developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/input/barcode/index.md

 * **Auto-selection and Battery Swap -** If Scanner selection is set to Auto and the RS507 was enabled prior to a battery swap, DataWedge will continue working with that RS507 scanner upon reconnection after the battery is swapped.
 If the RS507 does not reconnect with after the swap, DataWedge will revert to the current default scanner.
 * **Keep Enabled on Suspend -** This mode is supported on Bluetooth and pluggable scanners, and might result in faster battery drain than would otherwise be expected while in suspend mode. **Note: The Zebra computing device will wake from suspend mode when the RS507 scan trigger is pressed**.

+>**Important**: Support for decode parameters can vary depending on the scanning device selected.
+For device device-specific support notes, please refer to the [Integrator Guide](https://www.zebra.com/us/en/sitesearch.html?q=integrator) that accompanied the unit.

 ------

 ## Decoder Selection

 Many input methods include parameters that are configurable according to the expected scan targets and/or preferences of an organization.
-Enabling a narrow selection of decoders can be used as a means of increasing security, reducing decode errors and inproving scan performance.
+Enabling a narrow selection of decoders can be used as a means of increasing security, reducing decode errors and improving scan performance.
 For example, a company that routinely receives packages encoded with Code 128 symbology might help improve efficiency and reduce scan errors by limiting the Code 128 decoders it implements to those of the non-EAN variety.

 Parameters for individual Decoders are modified within a Profile.
 Each DataWedge Profile can be assigned a unique group of Decoders and Decoder parameters (where applicable) to use with its associated application(s).
 This guide covers the selection of Decoders and provides details for those with configurable parameters.